 For starters, I just want to say if you happen to find yourself on this page– I am sorry, seeing that it is some kind of pain that probably brought you here.
 I know what it feels like to have pain on the inside but look fine on the outside and I’ve struggled with it since 2013.
 I would say even though my medical diagnosis hasn’t gone away, I am not where I was in the years of 2013 through 2017.
 I currently deal with Lupus, hypothyroidism, and anemia.
-Though I deal with minor joint pain symptoms, I am learning that pain doesn’t have to steal my joy.
+I am learning that pain doesn’t have to steal my joy.
 I look forward to swapping stories with you, dear friend.

 “Perhaps the butterfly is proof that you can go through a great deal of darkness yet become something beautiful.”

 Lupus SLE sprung up on me in September of 2013, at age 23.
 It was only a month later after I had moved off to Colorado for school and work that the pain had started.
 I was working with special needs children and started my masters program on campus in Colorado Springs in August.
 One night my shoulder started burning and when I woke up I was limping and barely able to brush my hair or move my fingers.

 I was misdiagnosed at first with RA.
-My RF (rheumatoid factor) was 640 and to be “normal” it will usually be below 10.
-I have the symptoms of arthritis (I swell in 2 or more joints), and I test positive in most all my blood work for lupus.
+My RF (rheumatoid factor) was 640 and to be normal it will usually be below 10.
 The pain just started spreading slowly to different areas until I was diagnosed in April of 2014 with systemic lupus erythematosus.